-To plant your tuber, dig a hole slightly larger than the tuber and 4 to 6 inches deep.
-The tuber should lay horizontally in the soil, with any visible buds pointing up.
-Do not water your dahlia tuber until it you see it coming up.
-Otherwise, it might rot.
-The exception to this is in very hot climates, where you should water them only a little.
-This is also a good time to protect dahlias from slugs, using whichever slug prevention means you prefer.
+Space plants 18 inches (46 cm) apart.
+To plant a tuber, dig a hole slightly wider than the tuber and about 4-6 inches (10-15 cm) deep.
+The tuber should lay horizontally in the hole, with any visible eyes pointing up.
+Do not water your dahlia until it you see it coming up (about 1-3 weeks).
+Otherwise, it may rot.
+Exceptions to this include very hot climates or very dry soils, where you should water only a little to activate growth.
+It’s okay if it rains.
+Be sure to protect young dahlias from slugs using your favorite slug prevention method (I use Sluggo®).

-Once your dahlia begins growing, they will require deep watering every 2-3 days (more or less, depending on the weather).
-Dahlias should be kept well weeded, by hand only.
+Once your dahlias begin growing, they will require deep watering about every 2-5 days (more or less, depending on the weather/climate).

 The more cut flowers you harvest, the more cut flowers your plant will produce!
-Removing spent blooms will inspire the plant to continue to bloom.
-Pinching back new growth to the first leaf node will encourage a shorter, bushier plant, if that is preferred.
-Very tall plants may need to be staked.
+Also, removing old blooms will encourage the plant to continue to bloom.

 Fall and Winter Care

-In cold climates, it is best to protect your dahlia tuber in some way.
-Tubers have thin skin and will rot if they freeze or if they are too wet for long periods of time.
-It is good for the dahlias to experience one light, killing frost, so that the leaves can die back (turning brown) and allow the plant to transition into dormancy.
-Always cut dahlia stems completely to the ground after this point if not digging up.
-Some people plant their tubers alongside a house or structure, where absorbed sunlight and heat from the structure provides sufficient winter protection.
-Another option is to cover the area with a few inches of mulch.
-In wet areas, a layer of plastic under the mulch can provide additional protection from rotting.
-Digging and storing is the only way to be completely sure that your dahlia will survive.
-Where the ground freezes 4-6 in/ 10-15 cm deep, it should definitely be dug out.
-Pop the root system out of the ground with a shovel or digging fork and shake the soil off.
-Store them somewhere between 40-50 °F/ 5-10°C. They are best kept in boxes or crates filled with slightly dampened wood shavings, sawdust, peat moss or similar.
-Do not store in sealed containers or bags, otherwise they may rot.
+Tubers have thin skins and will rot or freeze easily.
+They’re only hardy down to about 20 °F (–6.7 °C).
+It is important for dahlias to experience one mild, killing frost, so the leaves can die back (turning brown) and allow the plant to transition into dormancy.
+Digging and storing is the only way to ensure that your dahlia will survive in cold climates.
+Carefully dig up with a shovel or digging fork and shake the soil off.
+Store somewhere between 40-50 °F (5-10°C).
+They store well in bins, boxes, or crates filled with slightly dampened wood shavings, sawdust, vermiculite, or similar.
+Do not store in completely sealed containers or bags, otherwise they may rot.

 Dahlias can be divided in the fall or spring.
 It is best to divide them every 1-3 years.
 An easy way to divide dahlias is to split the root center into halves or quarters, keeping in mind that new growth comes from eyes located where the tubers connect to the stems.
-Then you have more to plant or share!
+After dividing, you’ll have 3-10 more to plant or share!